 - Immediate outgoings your dependants would need to pay.

-- Future spending you would have wanted to make, eg, university costs for the kids.
+- Future spending you would have wanted to make, eg university costs for the kids.

 - Any additional expenses a death may trigger, such as funeral costs.

-How long should the term be?
+How long should the policy last?

 A policy covering children should last until they'd no longer be reliant on you/your partner, so that's generally at least until they finish full-time education.